rvanwijnen/spectral.js/README.md

 ## Contributing
 We welcome contributions from the community.
 If you find a bug or have a feature request, please open an issue on Github.

+## Donations
+Hi everyone,

+I'm thrilled to announce the launch of my new JavaScript library!
+It's taken months of hard work to create, but I'm happy to offer it to you for free.
+If you find it helpful, please consider supporting my work with a donation in ETH to OneDayOfCrypto.eth or in Tezos to OneDayOfCrypto.tez.

+Your donation will help me continue to maintain and improve the library.
+If you're unable to contribute financially, you can still help by sharing the library with others or leaving a positive review.

+Thank you for your support!

+Ronald

 ## License
 Spectral.js is released under the MIT License.
 See the LICENSE file for details.